RoToRx88/HealthSoft-SQA/README.md

 * Respect: You respect each member of the team as technically capable of doing the work, and when they face a problem, you work with them as a team to solve it.

 In Scrum master, there is three different roles.
-The __ Product Owner (PO)__ is the person representing the customer’s stakeholders.
+The __Product Owner__ is the person representing the customer’s stakeholders.
 There is only one PO for each project.
 His role is to write customer-centric items sur as user stories.
 User stories are an informal way to explain a core feature of a software system, written in natural language.
-The PO role must not be combined with the Scrum Master role.
-The PO focus on the business side of the product and should not dictate how the team reaches a technical solution.
+The Product Owner role must not be combined with the Scrum Master role.
+The Product Owner focus on the business side of the product and should not dictate how the team reaches a technical solution.

-The __Scrum Master (SM)__ is a facilitator, and there is only one SM per team.
+The __Scrum Master__ is a facilitator, and there is only one Scrum Master per team.
 The SM is __NOT__  a team leader of project manager.
 His role is to act as a buffer between the development team and any distracting influences.
-The SM also help the team for example to work on the Definition of Done (DoD) for the product.
-The DoD is all the criteria required to define a task as done.
+The Scrum Master also help the team for example to work on the Definition of Done for the product.
+The Definition of Done is all the criteria required to define a task as done.
 He also helps the team to work together by acting as a facilitator.
-A huge responsibility of the SM is also to educate the PO in Scrum principles and agile methodology.
+A huge responsibility of the Scrum Master is also to educate the PO in Scrum principles and agile methodology.  *__Although the title of scrum master sounds powerful, the scrum master is not the project leader and is not held accountable for outcomes.
+The team as a whole is responsible for outcomes.__*

-The __Development Team (DT)__ is responsible for delivering the product.
+The __Development Team__ is responsible for delivering the product at the end of each sprint.
+A Development Team should not excess 10 persons.
+A DT is self-organized and is cross-functional

 ----------------------